qgp9/vue-ya-stash/README.md

 this.$eimt(`patch:menu', '[1]', 'new value')
 ```

-path string is strictly parsed and will throw errors.
+Path string is strictly parsed and will throw errors in advance.